6.4 Hinton Moot Court

 The four finalists work in teams of two on another new case during the spring quarter.
 A panel of distinguished judges, usually federal appellate judges, presides at the final argument before the Law School community.
 The winning team is awarded the Hinton Cup; the runners-up are awarded the Llewellyn Cup.

-Students participating in the semifinal round may be eligible for three pass/fail credits.
+- The semi-final round of the Hinton Moot Court competition, typically in the winter quarter, may provide students with three pass/fail credits.
 The faculty judges of the semifinal round have final authority to decide whether students merit credit.
 Semifinalists are automatically registered in a three-credit offering in winter quarter.
-Faculty judges submit grades to the Law School Office of the Registrar via the usual class grade rosters, no later than the winter quarter exam-derived grades or applicable graduating students’ grades deadline, whichever comes first.
+Faculty judges submit pass/fail grades to the Law School Office of the Registrar via the usual class grade rosters, no later than the winter quarter exam-derived grades or applicable graduating students’ grades deadline, whichever comes first.
 Students who fail to meet the threshold for credit but make a good faith effort to do so (as determined by the judges) receive a mark of W. Students who fail to make a good faith effort receive a failing grade.